-The overall objective of the course is that the student should get a good understanding of the principles behind R&D and Innovation management in large established companies as well as in small entrepreneurial companies.
+The overall objective of the course is that the student should get a good understanding of the principles behind research and development (R&D) and Innovation management in large established companies as well as in small entrepreneurial companies.
 The focus is on companies active within biotech and natural resource management.

 On completion of the course the student should be able to:

 describe the challenges and requirements put on management, board members and share holders in different development situations,

 plan and implement a buisiness development project in a team,

-describe the fundamentals of intellectual property rights and legislation, value and comment its importance for companies in different development stages, particularly in companies active within biotech or natural resource management,
+describe and discuss the fundamentals of intellectual property rights and legislation, value and comment its importance for companies in different development stages, particularly in companies active within biotech or natural resource management,

-The course covers the various steps in a business development process based on technological (innovative) ideas or new, internal or external, research results.
+The various steps in a business development process based on technological (innovative) ideas or new, internal or external, research results.
 The course discusses the challenges put on management and founders in a research-intensive company.
 In addition, obstacles and opportunities in bringing a new product to the market are discussed and analysed.
 The course focuses both on R&D and innovation processes in established, larger organisations and in small entrepreneurial start-ups.
 Besides theoretical knowledge of innovation processes, methods for practical project management are identified and described.